 #7: Limit your time spent around sick people.

-You are still in the danger zone of getting sick after your endurance run, so be sure to limit your exposure to people, especially sick people, says Ethan Lahav, a certified running coach and founder of running sock company Penguin Dojo.
+You are still in the danger zone of getting sick after your endurance run, so be sure to limit your exposure to people, especially sick people, says Ethan Lahav, a certified running coach.

 “If you can’t avoid being around sick people, try to wash your hands often.”